django/django-localflavor/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add an entry for your name in the docs/authors.rst file if it's not already there.

-- [ ] Adjust your imports to a standard form by running this command:

-      `isort --recursive --line-width 120 localflavor tests`

 **New Fields Only**

 - [ ] Prefix the country code to all fields.